 How can I tell the difference between foams from detergents and natural foams?

 The image on the left is the result of illicit detergents poured into a storm drain.
 The image on the right is from natural organic decomposition in the water.
 The two sources usually can be determined by closer inspection of the foam.
 Soaps and detergents usually contain substances called brighteners, which help the detergent keep a bright white color and prevent staining.
-Soap formed foam will retain its bright white color for many days regardless of the color or clarity of the water.
+Foam formed by soaps and detergents will retain its bright white color for many days regardless of the color or clarity of the water.
 Natural foams, on the other hand, are formed by organics that rapidly biodegrade.
 For this reason, natural foams usually begin to turn brown within hours of being formed.
 Another way to tell them apart is to look at the individual bubbles in the foam.
 Soaps are more efficient surfactants so they can create larger bubbles, so bubbles in soapy foams often are large and of variable size.
 Natural foams cannot create large bubbles easily, so they tend to have small bubbles that are more uniform in size.
 Last, soapy foams are able to disperse easily, so they often spread out from their source.
 Natural foams do not disperse as well, so they tend to stay close to the source.